wanifarooq/soft_actor_critic/README.md

-# This is the code implementaion of the "SAC paper"
+# This is the implementaion of the "SAC paper"
-# For information checck the code as on each line i have written the comments.
+# For information check the code, on each line i have written the comments.